In short (really short):

 I work ‘with computers’, it used to be known as IT, computer bloke, geek or whatever, but as the branch is specializing, currently I’m in Information Management for an insurance company (although most people there still see me as ‘a guy that does something with computers’).

-I actually used to hate photography, as I only knew the compact cameras and those didn’t appeal to me at all (mind you: this was in the film-era, when a compact didn’t have anything more then one button to take the photo, no dials or anything).
+In my youth I actually used to hate photography, as I only knew the compact cameras and that was mind-numbingly dull to me (mind you: this was in the film-era, when a regular compact didn’t have anything more then one button to take the photo, no dials or anything).
 But around the new millennium I got interested in it through concert photos of a friend.
 He used an SLR camera and that got me hooked!
 The SLR camera had so many options, so many thing to take into account when taking a photograph and I loved that.
-I’ve been actively shooting since April 2001.
-As digital photography has been making some huge steps forward in terms of quality and ease-of-use.
+After a year of trials on an old camera, I’ve been actively shooting since April 2001.
+As of 2005 I started shooting digital as digital photography had by then made some huge steps forward in terms of quality and ease-of-use.
 Although I’ve also kept playing with analog over the years, digital photography is definitely my main form of photography now.

 I try to have a camera with me at any time (much easier nowadays with camera-equipped smartphones) and as a hobby it lets itself mix ever so well with most of my other hobbies; music, traveling, cycling and hiking.
 And the more you shoot, the better you’ll be able to ‘see a shot’.

 My main interest in photography is concert photography.
-I love the fact I don’t have everything in control, but have to work with the ‘elements’ at hand.
+I love the fact I don’t control the events, but have to work with the ‘elements’ at hand.
 Sometimes the light is fantastic, sometimes it’s horrible, the subjects keep moving about and you have to get something decent out of all that.
 Also it gives me a chance to discover new bands or visit (and shoot) bands I admire.
 In August 2005 I got picked up by the guys of FileUnder.nl and have been happily shooting for them ever since (see my stream over there).

 Also I love sports and try to do a little more there.
-I have some ideas of certain shots I’d like to take at some point and I’ll have to work onto getting mys
+I have some ideas of certain shots I’d like to take at some point and I’ll have to work onto getting myself just that little step further.

 Analog or digital?: